chiflon/bb-analytics/README.md

 ```

 ## Usage
-In the first visit it shows the instalation page for create the DB and demo data.
+In the first visit it shows the instalation page for create the DB and download demo data.
 Then you can view the main page with a form.
 To get the Top user agent list you only have to push in `Generate TOP`.